Suhas-S63/Chess_Engine_Python/README.md

    - Selections are made via mouse interactions, with visual feedback like hover and selected states.

 3. **Game Controls and Features**:
-   - **Mouse Interaction**: Click to select a piece, click again to move, and right-click to cancel, providing intuitive gameplay.
+   - **Mouse Interaction**: Click to select a piece, click again to move, and right-click to cancel.
    - **Keyboard Shortcuts**:
      - 'Z': Undo the last move, supporting learning and analysis.
      - 'R': Reset the game to initial positions, allowing restarts.
-   - **Move Log**: A panel displays move history, with scroll wheel support for reviewing past moves, enhancing strategic analysis.
+   - **Move Log**: A panel displays move history, with scroll wheel support for reviewing past moves.
    - **Additional Features**: Includes pawn promotion (via a selection window), castling, en passant, and move animation for smoother visuals, all detailed in the game interface.

 4. **AI Details**: